Carreau/phd-dissertation/parts/part4.rst

-The value of the contact angle |theta| varies across sample both before addition of myosin II.
+The value of the contact angle |theta| varies across sample both before and after the  addition of myosin II.
 It reflect an initial variation of tension in :math:`\tau_{i,0}`, :math:`\tau_{1,0}`, and :math:`\tau_{2,0}`.
 This could be due to a difference in the tension acquired during liposome preparation, to a variation of adhesion energy between liposome, or effect of tension build-up